youngwk/SPCL-WSSS/README.md

 #### MS COCO
 - Download MS COCO images from the [official COCO website](https://cocodataset.org/#download).
 - Generate mask from annotations (annToMask.py file in ./mscoco/).
-- Download MS COCO image-level labels from [here](https://drive.google.com/drive/folders/1XCu51bAUK3nOvO-VVKD7kE9bIFpAECBR?usp=sharing) and put them in ./mscoco/
-- You need to specify the path ('coco14_root') of your downloaded data in the following steps.
+- You need to specify the path ('mscoco_root') of your downloaded data in the following steps.

 ### Step 2.
 Generate single positive class labels.